LinuxForHealth/health-patterns/enrich/README.md

 The instructions listed above are the recommended steps for deploying Health Patterns Enrichment flow.
 However, it requires sufficient authority to the target cluster to deploy Custom Resource Definitions and configure an OIDC service.
 If these authorities are not attainable it may be necessary to deploy an unsecured, non-authenticating version of Enrichment.

-NOTE: Given the significant differences between the Nifikop-based deployment and this, it is not feasible to maintain both approaches targeting current Nifi dataflows.
+**NOTE:** Given the significant differences between the Nifikop-based deployment and this, it is not feasible to maintain both approaches targeting current Nifi dataflows.
 Therefore, using the insecure deployment will result in a snapshot of these flows current as of November 2021, but not updated since.

-First setup deployment parameters:
+First, setup deployment parameters:

 1) Update your ingress parameters as noted [here](#ingress-parameters).